 I chose brown ABS plastic to print the skull, since it is close to the color of the original specimen.
 I loaded a spool of plastic on the printer, and started the job.
 Each piece took between 2 to 4 hours to print, without any problems.

 I assembled the four pieces using cyanoacrylate glue, and pronto: a very nice looking Tarbosaurus skull to call my own.

 Artec: Wow!
 It looks like a true dinosaur skull from a natural history museum!
 Is 3D printing always that easy?

 The process was extremely easy, owing in great measure to the very high quality of the model from Artec.
 It is rare that such a detailed and complex model is so free of errors, and so easy to print.
-Moreover, in the world of 3D printing, getting access to scans of the real world objects is extremely important, and it is good to see a company like Artec making products that work so well with even low-cost 3D printers.
+Moreover, in the world of 3D printing, getting access to scans of real-world objects is extremely important, and it is good to see a company like Artec making products that work so well with even low-cost 3D printers.

 Artec: Thank you very much, Gian Pablo!
 A great job you did there, indeed!
 We hope you enjoy your Tarbosaurus skull and, who knows, maybe you feel like printing more from our 3D gallery?
-In any case, we wish you the best of luck for all your projects!
+In any case, we wish you the best of luck with all your projects!